 The next step is actively learning about Indigenous histories, cultures and the impacts of colonization.
 While also unlearning the skewed or fragmented histories about Canada we have been taught.

-We encourage you to do this learning collectively, either in a For Our Kids team or by creating a community group to learn with.
+We encourage you to do this learning collectively, either with your family/friends, in a For Our Kids team or by creating a community group to learn with.
 Just as our collective actions will have a bigger impact, so will our collective learning.
 We'll benefit from each other's insights and ideas for action, and we'll have support as we learn more deeply about the atrocities of colonization.

 Here are some ideas to begin your learning.